Belper Neighbourhood Plan

-'Do you want Amber Valley Borough Council to use the Neighbourhood Plan for Belper to help it decide planning applications in the neighbourhood area?'
+The referendum was successfully held on May 6th 2021 and passed with the support of 88% of those who voted .
+This means that Amber Valley Borough Council will now be using the Neighbourhood Plan for Belper to help it decide planning applications in the neighbourhood area.

 A statement confirming the Local Planning Authority are satisfied the plan meets the 'basic conditions' and complied with the provision made by or under Section 38A and 38B of the 2004 Act (PDF, 212 Kb)